fersilva362/fersilva362/README.md

 # Hi !
 In 2018 I started my carrer in the software development.
 Since then, I have dedicated myself to learn React, JavaScript,Flutter  to get  the best entry-level tech jobs for a career in the technolog for applications.

-In my projects I use a number of programming languagues to work properly:
+In my projects I enjoy coding in a variety of programming languages.:

 ### Front-End
 - [React](https://reactjs.org/)